ValdsonSilva/Valdsonsilva/README.md

 # <div align="center">Hi, I'm Valdson 🙋‍♂️</div>
 #### <div align="center">  💻 Full Stack developer</div>

-I'm graduated in Systems Analysis and Development from the Federal Institute of Piauí and currently working as a freelance full-stack developer.
+I'm graduated in Systems Analysis and Development from the Federal Institute of Piauí and currently working as full-stack developer.
 This repository contains academic projects and personal studies.

 # <div>Skills </div>
 <br>